Julian22222/PRACTICE/Notes/Notes5.md

 @Module({   //module configuration <--is used to create a NestJS module.
 A module helps organize related code together. @Module() it is an object with settings
   imports: [   //<--imports means: “Which modules does this module need?” -  PassportModule,
     PassportModule,
+    DatabaseModule,
     JwtModule.register({   //<-- JwtModule.register - Configures the JWT module. /// .register() means: “Set up JWT settings.”
-      secret: process.env.JWT_SECRET || 'dev_secret',  //<- Defines the secret key used to sign JWT tokens.JWT tokens are encrypted/signed using this secret.
+      secret: process.env.JWT_SECRET,  //<- Defines the secret key used to sign JWT tokens.JWT tokens are encrypted/signed using this secret.
 If no environment variable exists -use 'dev_secret' as fallback./ //// 'dev_secret' <-- Never use this in production, Use a strong secret in .env
       signOptions: { expiresIn: '1h' },  //access tokken will expire after 1h.
 The JWT token becomes invalid after 1 hour.
 Examples: '1h' → 1 hour, '7d' → 7 days, '15m' → 15 minutes
     }),
   ],
+  controllers: [AuthController],
+  providers: [JwtStrategy, AuthService],
   exports: [JwtModule],   //<-- Makes JwtModule available to other modules.
 Without this line: other modules cannot use JWT features from this module.
 })
 export class AuthModule {}  //<--Creates and exports the module class.Other modules can now import AuthModule